An Origin Story About Captives

-Simply stated, a captive insurance company is a form of self-insurance.
-It is an insurance company that is created and wholly owned by one or more NON-INSURANCE company to manage the risks of the company and its owners.
-The captive typically provides coverage that is non-existent in the standard market or that is very expensive to obtain.
+A captive insurance company is a form of self-insurance created and wholly owned by one or more NON-INSURANCE companies to manage the risks of the company and its owners.
+The captive typically provides coverage that is non-existent in the standard market or is very expensive to obtain.

-Captives are known for taking layers of risk or exposure in order to reduce premiums paid to standard carriers.
-This is often referred to as a deductible reimbursement policy.
+Captives are known for taking layers of risk or exposure to reduce premiums paid to standard carriers, often referred to as a deductible reimbursement policy.
 Once established, a captive operates as a traditional insurance company and is regulated by its state of domicile.